alex431/Facebook-Stock-Analysis/README.md

 </details>

 ## Project Requirements
-Note: I started working on this project using anaconda which utilized python 3.9.13.
-After condsideration and failed update, I decided to try python 3.10.9.
+Note: I started working on this project using Anaconda which utilized python 3.9.13.
+After careful consideration and a failed update, I decided to try python 3.10.9.

 Special Instructions: The pre-release version of Jupyter needs to be installed within Visual Studio Code.